Obfuscation Rules for Detecting and Detoxifying Korean Toxicity: Conclusion

 \section{Conclusion}

-In this paper, we propose \textbf{KOTOX}, a neutral-toxic paired dataset that includes obfuscated counterparts.
-We categorize obfuscation approaches into five types based on Korean linguistic properties and define the corresponding transformation rules.
-By applying these rules to an existing neutral-toxic paired dataset, we constructed approximately 15,000 samples divided into three difficulty levels.
-Using our dataset, we conducted classification, detoxification, and sanitization tasks, demonstrating that the dataset effectively facilitates these tasks.
-As far as we are aware, this is the first obfuscation and detoxification dataset in Korean, and we expect it will contribute to further research on improving the understanding of Korean Korean obfuscation.
+In this paper, we propose \textbf{\ourDataset{}}, a neutral-toxic paired dataset that includes obfuscated counterparts.
+We categorize obfuscation approaches into five classes based on Korean linguistic properties and define the corresponding transformation rules.
+Furthermore, we release the obfuscation transformation package implementing these rules, enabling reproducible generation of obfuscated text.
+By applying these rules, we construct a neutral-toxic paired dataset in which each instance includes its corresponding obfuscated counterpart.
+Using our dataset, we conduct classification, deobfuscation, and sanitization tasks, demonstrating that the dataset effectively facilitates these tasks.
+As far as we are aware, this is the first obfuscation and detoxification dataset in Korean, and we expect it will contribute to further research on improving the understanding of Korean obfuscation.